Signed area enumeration for lattice walks: Exclusion statistics

-One has reached the conclusion that the square lattice paths algebraic area enumeration is described by a quantum gas of particles with statistical exclusion $g=2$.
-To see this more explicitly on the Hofstadter Hamiltonian itself let us perform on the hopping lattice operators $u$ and $v$ the modular transformation
+One has reached the conclusion that the signed area enumeration for walks on the square lattice is described by a quantum gas of particles with statistical exclusion $g=2$. {To relate this explicitly to properties of} the Hofstadter Hamiltonian itself, let us perform on the hopping lattice operators $u$ and $v$ the transformation \be \nonumber u \to - u\; v,~~~ v \to v, \ee which leave their own commutation relation invariant to get the new Hamiltonian \be H=-u\;v -v^{-1} u^{-1}+v+v^{-1}\ee still describing the same walks but on a deformed lattice.